Family Platycnemididae

 Abdomen length 29-31mm

 C. pulverulans lives in the same dark forested conditions as C. nipalica - they are often found nearby.
-The abdomen color is powdery blue as they pruinose early in life, overall it has a waxy blue color with some yellow to pale blue lateral thoracic stripes.
+The abdomen color is powdery blue as they pruinose early in life; overall, it has a waxy blue color with some yellow to pale blue lateral thoracic stripes.
 A Himalayan native seen from NW India to NE India and into Myanmar.
-They are mostly found May through July mating in early May.
+They are mostly found from May through July, mating in early May.

 Male